anjiqbal/100DaysOfCode/README.md

 ### Today's progress:

 - I learnt about end to end testing - testing the whole app or project.
-- I spent time reading and understanding the documentaion for Playwright - the tool we are using to carry out our e2e tests.
+- I spent time reading and understanding the documentation for Playwright - the tool we are using to carry out our e2e tests.
 - I wrote e2e tests for a simple to-do list app

 ### Thoughts:

 Today was a super interesting day.
 I really enjoyed learning how to write tests to simulate a user interacting with an app.
-It did take trial and error and spending a lot of time with the documention.
+It did take trial and error and spending a lot of time with the documentation.
 We were able to write a test that checked that the page loaded, that the input could be typed into, that when the button was clicked the item appeared underneath and the same for when enter was pressed.
 We were also able to check that the text that was input matched the text in the list of to-do's.

 In the evening, I spent some more time watching some videos on writing tests to get a deeper understanding.